Home » Saving Money » Budgeting » Budgeting Methods » What Is The 70-20-10 Budget?

 A different type of savings account to consider in your 70-20-10 budget are what we call sinking funds.
 These are for the various larger expenses that can crop up from time to time.
 You don’t always need $50 a month, but you might have to cover an expense of $500 six months from now.

 It’s usually not a wise idea to funnel all of your sinking funds into your regular emergency fund, either.
 That might make it too easy to spend it on the wrong things.
-You can set up different accounts at the same bank for different types of sinking funds.
+You can set up different types of bank accounts at the same bank for different types of sinking funds.

 Sinking fund examples